BVCharan/Vigilanteye/README.md

      generated artifacts.

 ### Docker install
-1.  start a vulnerable application that can be identified by Tsunami, e.g. an unauthenticated Jupyter Notebook server.
+1.  start a vulnerable application that can be identified by Viigilanteye, e.g. an unauthenticated Jupyter Notebook server.
 The easiest way is to use a docker
     image: